vmneva/rescue/README.md

-# rescue
+# Rescue
-Fullstack website for rescue center that has rescue dogs to adopt
+Fullstack website for rescue center that has rescue dogs to adopt.

+- React
+- JavaScript
+- MongoDB